kohlidevops/devops-workshop/lab-docs/L7-Jenkins_master_and_slave_setup.md

    Scope: `Global`
    ID: `maven_slave`
    Username: `ec2-user`
-   private key: `dpo.pem key content`
+   private key: `devopstep1 key content`

 ### Add node
    Follow the below setups to add a new slave node to the jenkins